wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **Q:**&ensp;How can I become universal?

 **M:**&ensp;But you are universal.
 You need not and you cannot become what you are already.
 Only cease imagining yourself to be the particular.
 What comes and goes has no beïng.
-It owes its very appearance to reälity.
+It owes its very appearance to reality.
 You know that there is a world, but does the world know you?
 All knowledge flows from you, as all beïng and all joy.
 Realise that you are the eternal source and accept all as your own.
 Such acceptance is true love.

 **Q:**&ensp;All you say sounds very beautiful.
 But how has one to make it into a way of living?